XDalexdi/MidtermSpring2026/docs/refactoring-report.md

 2. The main game loop (`playGame`) was a massive, scrolling block of text that mixed user input/output, rule validation, card effects, and scoring calculations all into one scope.

 ## Which refactorings did you perform?
-1. **Extract Class:** I pulled the core rule logic out of `Main.java` and into a dedicated `UnoRules.java` class.
+1. **Extract Class:** I pulled the core rule logic out of the main loop and into a dedicated `UnoRules.java` class.
 This gave the rules a clear home and made them testable without running the console game.
 2. **Extract Method:** I pulled the large `if/else` block handling action cards out of the loop into an `applyCardEffect()` method.
 3. **Extract Method:** I pulled the point-tallying logic out of the game end condition into a `processWin()` method.
 4. **Remove Duplication:** I updated `chooseBotCard()` to rely on `UnoRules.isLegal()` instead of reinventing the wheel.